cdekk3r/bloccit/README.md

 <h3>Solution</h3>

 To help get my code organized I used a mass assignment to assign all parameters at once.
-In order to do this the required post paramaters need to be whitelisted or you will get a "ForbiddenAttributeError".
+In order to do this the required post parameters need to be whitelisted or you will get a "ForbiddenAttributeError".

 `@post = topic.posts.build(params.require(:post).permit(:title, :body))`